 ✅ Maintains heat for up to 60 mins

-This is the perfect bottle warmer if you’re short on space in the kitchen and need a quick, fuss-free bottle warmer that’s easy to operate.
-It has a smart temperature control, which detects the starting temperature of the milk and gently heats it to the optimal temperature in less than three minutes.
+This is the perfect product if you’re short on space in the kitchen and need a quick, fuss-free bottle warmer that’s easy to operate.
+It has smart temperature control, which detects the starting temperature of the milk and gently heats it to the optimal temperature in less than three minutes.
 It also has an easy-to-use status display, which indicates when the milk is ready.
 This bottle warmer prevents overheating and can keep your baby’s milk at a constant temperature for up to 60mins.

 “This is a compact and easy-to-use bottle warmer that had my baby’s bottle at the perfect temperature in three minutes,” says Nansi Hitchman, mum to Jesse, 12 months.
 “It has a defrost option too, which is handy, and you can also use it to heat baby food.”

-Overall, this is a fast, efficient bottle warmer which ticks all the important boxes – it’s easy to use, takes up minimal space, and it looks good in the kitchen.
+Overall, this is a fast, efficient bottle warmer that ticks all the important boxes – it’s easy to use, takes up minimal space, and it looks good in the kitchen.
 “I love how easy to use it is, and how quick it is to fill and get going,” adds Lauren.

 2. Best premium bottle warmer: Tommee Tippee All-in-One Advanced Bottle Warmer